What happens to the B737-700 aircraft in the easyJet fleet?

 A pilot designated by the operator who is qualified as PIC, who may deligate the responsibility for the conduct of the flight to another qualified pilot.

 A licensed pilot serving in any capacity other than PIC but excluding a pilot who is on board for the sole purpose of receiving instruction.

 Between what ages may you excercise the privileges of an ATPL (A) unrestricted?

 Between 21 and 60

 What is the minimum age for an CPL(A)?

 What is the minimum age for an ATPL(A)?

-After how many hours of hospital or clinic admission must a license holder inform the authority's?
+After how many hours of hospital or clinic admission must a licence holder inform the authority's?

 More than 12

-When must a license holder inform the authority's about their medical fitness?
+When must a licence holder inform the authority's about their medical fitness?